ElKinoflop/Blatherskite/README.md

 <h1>Bill of Materials</h1>
 <ul>
-  <li>One of each (either v1 or v2) <a href="https://github.com/ElKinoflop/Blatherskite/tree/main/case%20files" target="_blank">case layer</a> cut from 3mm acrylic/metal.
+  <li>One of each (either v1 or v2) <a href="https://github.com/ElKinoflop/Blatherskite/tree/main/case%20files" target="_blank">case layer</a> cut from 3mm acrylic.
+There are images of one I got made from stacked steel/copper however really the bolt/standoff hole diameters need increasing by 0.2-0.5mm for metal (at least with LaserBoost).
 You need two of the feet (unless you want a lower angle) and two of 'Blatherskite v2 5-6 - Mid Middle-Upper.dxf' for v2</li>
   <li>Plate DXF file cut from 1.5mm metal/carbon.
 Flexier/plastic plates aren't recommened as without a PCB you can bottom out the switches on the case and risk the switches popping out of the plate</li>
   <li><a href="https://mechboards.co.uk/products/pro-micro-5v?_pos=2&_sid=c64ff0323&_ss=r" target="_blank">Pro Micro footprint RP2040 controller</a></li>
   <li>Sockets and pins to socket the controller</li>